SunTrust Banks Inc. (STI:US) sold its largest U.S. structured note last month, almost two years after entering the market.

 The three-year securities issued in July yield 2.4 percent annually for the first 18 months, according to a prospectus filed with the SEC.
 After that, they switch to 50 basis points plus the three-month London interbank offered rate, with a minimum coupon of 1 percent and a cap of 5 percent.
 The bank distributed the notes for a 0.82 percent commission.

-Michael McCoy, a spokesman for Atlanta-based SunTrust, which has $178.3 billion (STI) in assets, declined to comment.
+Michael McCoy, a spokesman for Atlanta-based SunTrust, which has $178.3 billion (STI:US) in assets, declined to comment.

 Structured notes are securities created by banks, which package debt with derivatives to offer customized bets to investors while earning fees and raising money.
 Derivatives are contracts whose value is derived from stocks, bonds, currencies and commodities.
 A basis point is 0.01 percentage point.